taylus/godot/2_Input/README.md

 # Working with input demo
-A demo that handles keyboard, mouse, touch, and gamepad input using both polling and event-driven techniques.
+A demo that handles keyboard, mouse, touch, accelerometer, gyro, and gamepad input using both polling and event-driven techniques.

 ![Gamepad input running in Godot](screenshots/screenshot.png "Gamepad input running in Godot")